 The dazzling white-sand beaches of Zanzibar, the snow-capped summit of Mount Kilimanjaro, the endless plains of the Serengeti.
-There’s no denying Tanzania has a wealth of attractions to impress even the most jaded of travellers.
+Tanzania has a wealth of attractions to impress even the most jaded of travellers.

 Here’s everything you need to know about buying a SIM card in Tanzania.

-If you’re going to be travelling across large parts of Tanzania, Vodacom has the greatest all-round coverage, and is the best choice.
+If you’re going to be traveling across large parts of Tanzania, Vodacom has the greatest all-round coverage, and is the best choice.

 If you’ll be spending the majority of your time in the Serengeti and Ngorongoro, however, Airtel has better coverage there, with slightly cheaper prices than Vodacom.

-If you’ll mostly be visiting Zanzibar and spending little time on the mainland, Zantel is the best provider on the island.
+For those mostly visiting Zanzibar and spending little time on the mainland, Zantel is the best provider on the island.

 The easiest way to purchase a SIM card in Tanzania is to do so immediately outside the international terminal at Dar es Salaam airport.
 Upon exiting the arrivals area, you’ll find yourself face to face with a Vodacom store, and it’ll take just five minutes to get set up with a SIM card.

 Around the country, just look for a vendor sitting beneath an umbrella with the provider’s branding on it.
-Keep in mind that you’ll need your passport for every SIM card purchase from every network, so make sure you bring yours if you’re not picking up your SIM at the airport.
+Keep in mind that you’ll need your passport for a SIM card purchase from any network, so make sure you’ve got it with you.

-If you’ll be flying into Zanzibar, you’ll be able to pick up a Zantel SIM card at the airport on the island, or you can get one at Darajani Bazaar outside of the old town in Stone Town — just look for the group of men under umbrellas.
+If you’re flying into Zanzibar, you’ll be able to pick up a Zantel SIM at the airport on the island.
+You can also get one at Darajani Bazaar outside of the old town in Stone Town.
+Just look for the group of men under umbrellas.

-Be on your guard for SIM card scammers: In Stone Town, I was unfortunately scammed by a local on my hunt for a SIM card.
-None of the stores in town sell them (that’s why it’s best to get one in Dar es Salaam or at Zanzibar’s airport when you fly in), so you’ll need to head to the outskirts in order to find a vendor
+Be on your guard for scammers: in Stone Town, I was unfortunately scammed by a local on my hunt for a SIM card.
+None of the stores in town sell them (that’s why it’s best to get one in Dar es Salaam or at Zanzibar’s airport when you fly in), so you’ll need to head to the outskirts in order to find a vendor.

 Can't be bothered with the hassle of buying a local SIM in ?
 OneSIM topped our international SIM card comparison.